DANS-KNAW/easy-fedora-to-bag/docs/index.md

         easy-dataset:1001 is transformed according to the simple transformation, but only if it fulfils the requirements.
 The AIP bag is generated in directory '~/stagedAIPs'.

     $ easy-fedora2vault -s -u testDepositor -i dataset_ids.txt -o ./stagedAIPs -l ./outputLogfile.csv simple
-        creates a bag in './stagedAIPs' for each dataset in 'dataset_ids.txt' from depositor 'testDepositor' using the 'simple' transformation.
+        creates a bag in './stagedAIPs' for each dataset in 'dataset_ids.txt' deposited by 'testDepositor' using the 'simple' transformation.
 If a dataset does not adhere to the 'simple' requirements, or is not deposited by 'testDepositor', it will not be considered and an explanation will be recorded in 'outputLogfile.csv'.

 RESULTING FILES